l1kim/cse15l-lab-reports/lab3.md

 ```
 I didn't find any empty files.
 I combine `-empty` with `-type` to specify I am only looking for a file that is empty.

 A fourth way you can use it is limiting the amount of files that are returned with the find command.
+(Source: [https://www.redhat.com/sysadmin/linux-find-command])
 ```
 $ find -maxdepth 1 -type d